No-Skids-Alliance/NSA/docs/source/content/3-walk-throughs/HTB/1-Lame/0-enumeration.rst

 .. code-block:: none

     //10.10.10.3/tmp	Mapping: OK, Listing: OK
     //10.10.10.3/opt	Mapping: DENIED, Listing: N/A

 .. index:: smbclient

 Looks like we won't be able to access the ``opt`` share, but the ``tmp`` share is available.
-We can use `smbclient` to explore its contents:
+We can use `smbclient` to explore its contents, authenticating via a `null session`:

 .. code-block:: none